grtn316/self-managed-osdu/README.md

 ## Using Existing Network Resources
 By default, the OSDU deployment will create a new isolated Virtual Network with supporting network resources and configurations.
-If you have a Virtual Network deployed with two unused  subnets, you can deploy an OSDU instance into the exiting Virtual Network by making the following changes:
+If you have a Virtual Network deployed with two unused  subnets, you can deploy an OSDU instance into the existing Virtual Network by making the following changes:

 1. Update the values of the __Network Existing__ variables in [configuration/dataplane.tfvars](./configuration/dataplane.tfvars)